 People aren’t flocking to Instagrammable pop-ups just because they allow visitors to use their smartphones.
 The phone is just the tool for what visitors are after.
 What people want is the social dimension enabled by the smartphone, to have enjoyable experiences and to share them with others.
 They want to be seen, to show off, and to say that they’ve been somewhere interesting.

 Mar Dixon, a museum consultant, created Museum Selfie Day in 2015 as a way to publicly showcase the fun memories that people are making in museums, and to combine the worlds of history, art, and science with the lighthearted global trend of taking selfies.
-The next Museum Selfie Day is on January 16, 2019, right around the corner.
+Museum Selfie Day now happens every single January.

 Take advantage of this special date to visit museums and cultural institutions to see what—if anything—they’re doing to hop on this bandwagon and to compete with selfie-focused pop-ups.
-Or, if you can’t get out of work on the 16th to visit a museum, use it as a springboard date to start a conversation with your curators, marketers, creative team, or consultants about things that your museum can do to develop educational and Instagrammable exhibits and visitor experiences.
+Or, if you can’t get out of work on Museum Selfie Day to visit a museum, use it as a springboard date to start a conversation with your curators, marketers, creative team, or consultants about things that your museum can do to develop educational and Instagrammable exhibits and visitor experiences.